BuvinJT/distbuilder/docs/index.md

 [pip](https://pypi.org/project/pip/), and more.

-As one might guess, the primary role which Distribution Builder can serve for your development need, is packaging and deploying Python based programs.
+As one might guess, the primary role which Distribution Builder can serve for your development needs is packaging and deploying Python based programs.
 It can, however, be employed for distributing software of all sorts.
-To this end, a dedicated module (and set of examples), have been provided for [Qt C++ Integration](QtCpp.md).
+To this end, a dedicated module, has been provided for [Qt C++ Integration](QtCpp.md).
+More cross lanaguage / framework integration modules will become available in the future.

 This library is compatible with both Python 2 and 3.
 It has been tested on recent versions of Windows, macOS, and multiple Linux distros.
-It features the ability to create standalone binaries from Python scripts (via PyInstaller), and is capable of building installers in a cross platform manner (via QtIFW) which work in either gui or *non-gui* contexts (note QtIFW does NOT naturally provide a *non-gui* option!).
+It features the ability to create standalone binaries from Python scripts (via PyInstaller), and is capable of building installers in a cross platform manner (via QtIFW) which work in either gui or *non-gui* contexts (note QtIFW does not naturally provide a *non-gui* option!).
 The library can also be used to **obfuscate** code (via Opy), so as to protect proprietary work.

 See the [Quick Start Guide](QuickStart.md) for instructions on installation